gjbex/Fortran-for-programmers/docs/README.md

 If you plan to do Fortran programming in a Linux or HPC environment you should be familiar with these as well.

+For following along hands-on, you need
+* laptop or desktop with internet access.
+* a Fortran compiler, either
+  * on a system set up so you can connect to an HPC system, an account on an HPC system (e.g., VSC, CECI, ...), compute credits if that is required to run jobs on the HPC system if you want to use an HPC system, or
+  * on your own system.

 ## Level